Death Cab For Cutie

 Links:

-Death Cab For Cutie are a quartet from the Seattle area, led by vocalist Ben Gibbard and guitarist Chris Walla, that plays slow, melancholy, pensive, "textural" rock in the vein of Built To Spill.
-Something About Airplanes (Barsuk, 1999 - Sonic Boom, 2007) is a collection of painstakingly detailed stories of alienation and defeat (Your Bruise, Champagne From A Paper Cup)
+Death Cab For Cutie, a quartet from the Seattle area led by vocalist Ben Gibbard and guitarist Chris Walla, played slow, melancholy, pensive, "textural" rock in the vein of Built To Spill.
+Something About Airplanes (Barsuk, 1999 - Sonic Boom, 2007) was a collection of painstakingly detailed stories of alienation and defeat.
+The groping instrumental dynamics of Bend To Squares (including Erika Jacobs' strings) renders a convoluted psychology.
+The limping rhythm and reverbed guitar of Champagne From A Paper Cup exude insecurity.
+Your Bruise is almost oneiric in the way it refuses to let the melody soar.
+The seven-minute lullaby Line Of Best Fit that closes the album indulges in Neil Young-ian guitar meditations and quasi-waltzing rhythms.

-Sadly, The Photo Album (Barsuk, 2001), which is truly a journey album, is simply a disappointment.
+Sadly, The Photo Album (Barsuk, 2001), which is truly a journey album, was simply a disappointment.
 Why You'd Want to Live Here and We Laugh Indoors are deeply felt and mildly entertaining.
-However, most of the songs sound simply like leftovers from the previous album (albeit occasionally brilliant ones, such as A Movie Script Ending), or self-indulgent whines (Steadier Footing).
+However, most of the songs sound simply like leftovers from the previous album (albeit occasionally brilliant ones, such as A Movie Script Ending, that sounds like a cubistic remix of Simple Minds' Don't You Forget About Me) or self-indulgent whines (Steadier Footing).

 The band Cutie simulateously released the EP The Stability (Barsuk, 2002), which contains the (far superior) 13-minute slo-core opus Stability.